Julia Haart: Leaving the Haredi community

+Business

+Insurance sales

+For years, Haart secretly sold life insurance.
+The money from these secret sales provided for her the means with which to leave the Haredi community, and to establish a new life for herself in the secular world.

+Julia Haart Shoes for Women

 After leaving the Haredi community in 2013, Haart founded a shoe company, Julia Haart, with the goal to make shoes that were both fashionable and comfortable.
 She partnered with a ski boot engineer and a German company that creates a gel used by NASA to create a comfortable high-heeled shoe.

+La Perla

 In 2016, Haart collaborated with La Perla for their Spring and Fall 2016 accessory collections.
-The same year, she was named as the creative director for the brand by Silvio Scaglia, at that time owner and president of the brand.
+The same year, she was named as the creative director for the brand.

 Following her appointment as Creative Director of La Perla, Haart launched a new approach to ready-to-wear for the company.
 At La Perla, Haart created the first stretch Leavers lace, and launched a collection of ready-to-wear lingerie with built-in support.
 For her Fall/Winter 2017 fashion show, Haart constructed a "La Perla Manor" runway show, in which Naomi Campbell, Lindsey Wixson, Sasha Pivovarova and Kendall Jenner walked.

 Haart is known for her 2017 Met Gala dress designed for Kendall Jenner.
 The gown consisted of 85,000 crystals affixed to a single string.

+Elite World Group

-In March 2019, she became chief executive officer and chief creative officer of the talent media conglomerate Elite World Group (EWG), also in this case nominated by her ex-husband Silvio Scaglia, owner of the brand.
+In March 2019, she became chief executive officer and chief creative officer of the talent media conglomerate Elite World Group (EWG).
 Under Haart's leadership EWG has re-focused the brand and added new divisions.
 Elite World Group prioritizes assisting models to monetise their brands and business projects.

 Additionally, Haart is the creative director of e1972, a luxury fashion brand launched by Elite World.
 The collection received a lot of positive media attention, and was celebrated for its "innovation, inclusivity, and inspiring message of empowerment".

-In February 2022, she was fired by her now ex-husband, from her role as group chief executive officer, due to accusations of company embezzlement.
-Her predecessor Paolo Barbieri was subsequently re-appointed as CEO.
+Body by Julia

+In 2023, Haart launched +Body by Julia Haart, an American shapewear and clothing brand. +Body focuses on body positivity and inclusivity across the brand and practices inclusive sizing.
+The shapewear was designed to be worn visibly with color-infused fabric technology.
+The line tackles common issues, fusing materials together to avoid white and seam lines. +Body by Julia Haart was voted as The Very Best Shapewear by The Strategist.

+Activism

+Julia Haart is a prominent advocate for women's rights, democracy, and social justice, using her public platform to highlight the challenges faced by marginalized communities worldwide.
+Her activism focuses particularly on supporting women living under oppressive regimes and promoting democratic values.